 When to use

 Required for each product

-Follow these formatting guidelines to make sure that we understand the data that you're submitting.
+Follow these formatting guidelines to make sure that Google understands the data that you're submitting.

 |Type||String (Unicode characters, some plain HTML*, Recommend: ASCII only)|